openshift/enhancements/enhancements/machine-config/on-cluster-builds.md

 #### Image Tagging

-While images built on-cluster will be applied to nodes using their fully-qualified pullspec (e.g., `registry.host.com/org/repo@sha256:...`), tagging these images before pushing to the image registry would be beneficial to cluster administrators since it would allow them to quickly and easily identify what images live in what image registry.
+While images built on-cluster will be applied to nodes using their fully-qualified digested pullspec (e.g., `registry.host.com/org/repo@sha256:e87f932628fb5112265fc34174784c72c7b1c6b0afbae19894bb00d13edb4b81`), tagging these images before pushing to the image registry would be beneficial to cluster administrators since it would allow them to quickly and easily identify what images live in what image registry.

 The first-pass implementation of on-cluster builds simply tagged each image with the name of the MachineConfig that was used to produce it.
-For example,
+For example, `registry.host.com/org/repo:rendered-worker-4ec0e6462a311bfa6fe1b5b95f8c2eee`).
-`registry.host.com/org/repo:rendered-worker-abcdef1234567890`).
-However,
-for situations where the custom OS content is changed, we should aim to somehow work that into the tag name as well.
+However, for situations where the custom OS content is changed, we should aim to somehow work that into the tag name as well.
 The tagging convention could be something like this:

 `<machineconfig name>-<sha256 or md5 of merged Containerfile content>`